reddec/trusted-cgi/docs/usage/scheduler.md

 ---
 # Scheduler

-Each action could be automatically called in cron-tab like style.
+Each action can be automatically called in a cron-tab like style.

 Accuracy is +/- 30 seconds.

-Each schedule task invoke sequentially (to reduce resource usage), so ensure that you set maximum execution time properly.
+Each schedule task is invoked sequentially (to reduce resource usage), so ensure that you set the maximum execution time properly.

-If any error occurred during execution - error will be printed in a log.
+If any error occurred during execution - it will be printed in a log.

 UI: